lacanoid/pgddl/README.md

 - Not all Postgres objects and all options are supported.
   The package provides support for basic user-level objects one needs on everyday basis.
-  Initially, support for all `reg*` objects and SQL standard compliant stuff is planned, with more fringe stuff coming later.
+  Initially, support for all `reg*` objects and SQL standard compliant stuff is planned, with more stuff coming later.
 - It is not well tested at all.
 While it contains a number of regression tests, these can be hardly considered as proofs of correctness.
 Be certain there are bugs.
 Use at your own risk!
   Do not run generated scripts on production databases without testing them!